 So after having understood these effects better, TC tips touching is ok, but

-the customer would need to evaluate how much error possibly they could have
+the customer would need to evaluate how much error y they could have dependent

-dependent on the lengths and wire resistance of the TC leads, and any possible
+on the lengths and wire resistance of the TC leads, and any possible voltage on

-If the customer would know that chassis is always grounded, then they don’t
+If the customer would know that the chassis is always grounded, then they don’t

 need the 1MOhm resistor shown in the attached drawing (Figure 1).